 2 ABOUT THE COURSE

-A practical introduction to teaching equates 80 hours of work, i.e. one week of full-time study, and was approved by the Director of the Centre for Academic Development on 24 June 2019.
+A practical introduction to teaching equates 80 hours of work, i.e. two weeks of full-time study, and was approved by the Director of the Centre for Academic Development on 24 June 2019.

 2.1 Learning outcomes